waku-org/docs.waku.org/docs/guides/js-waku/store-retrieve-messages.md

 ### `queryOrderedCallback`

-The `store.queryOrderedCallback()` function provides a straightforward method for querying `Store` nodes and processing messages in chronological order using a callback function.
+The `store.queryOrderedCallback()` function provides a straightforward method for querying `Store` nodes and processing messages in chronological order through a callback function.
 It accepts these parameters:

 - `decoders`: List of `decoders` that specify the `content topic` to query for and their [message decryption](https://rfc.vac.dev/spec/26/) methods.
 - `callback`: The callback function for processing the retrieved messages.